DelphiWorlds/Kastri/Demos/AdMob/ReadMe.md

 **NOTE: The project for Delphi 12 is `AdTestD12.dproj` and the project for Delphi 11.x is `AdTest.dproj`**

+## Usage Notes

+The "full screen" ad types:

+* TInterstitialAd
+* TRewardedInterstitialAd
+* TRewardedAd

+Have an option of performing the load of an ad, and showing an ad, all in one call by calling `Load` with no parameters, **OR** the load can be performed separately by calling `Load(False)`, and once the ad is loaded (which happens in the background), the `OnAdLoaded` event is called, and at that point the `Show` method can be called to show the ad.

+The latter method means that ads can be "preloaded" so that when it comes time to show an ad, it shows **immediately**.
+The demo has been changed from the originally published version to use this method.

+The former method may result in a poor user experience, given that it takes a little while for the ad to load first, then be shown.

 ## Project configuration

 ### Component